 The Feralstat office was located in Connecticut.
 The actual medicine was compounded by WestLab Pharamacy out of Gainesville, FL.
 After paying with a credit card over the phone, your order would come from WestLab via mail within a few days.

 The customer would receive a 3 months supply of Feralstat for about $69.00.
 This would treat up to about 80 cats, once a week.
 The feral caretaker would simply sprinkle one of the packets evenly over canned food and feed the feral colony once a week with the “doctored” food.

 With proper dosing, the feral colony became healthier, and best of all, no more unwanted births.
 When used properly, there were NO ADVERSE SIDE EFFECTS!

 We may never know what REALLY happened to Feralstat.
-Thankfully, with the dedication of the few people that stuck diligently with the Topix thread, we all have a SAFE & AFFORDABLE alternative to the original Feralstat.
+Thankfully, with the dedication of the few people that stuck diligently with the Topix thread way back in 2011, we all have a SAFE & AFFORDABLE alternative to the original Feralstat.

 Continue on to the pages of this site to learn how to obtain and safely mix your own feline birth control using megestrol acetate in place of Feralstat.